 There are multiple kinds of therapeutic massage, and depending on what your ailment is, different types of massage therapy may benefit you during your physiotherapy treatment plan.
-You can meet our Fort Saskatchewan and North Edmonton massage therapy teams on our pages for each location to learn more about their specialties.
 All of our massage therapists are registered in massage therapy (also known as RMT), and here to help you on your road to recovery.

 At Pivotal Physiotherapy, we offer the following types of therapeutic massage:

 A therapeutic approach to treatment in which the Massage Therapist manually works deep into the superficial tissue and muscle to promote an overall state of balance in the tissue reducing pain, tension and increasing overall function.

 Specialized techniques used to break up and loosen myofascial (involving muscle and connective tissue) bindings and adhesions.
 Little to no oil is used.
 This is an excellent choice for treating traumatic and repetitive stress injuries.

 Specific treatment in which pressure is applied to areas of tension in the muscles eliciting a neurological response in the muscle, allowing it to return to a normal state of function.

 Varying techniques used to improve blood flow and neurological activity, increasing performance and reducing the chance of injury.

 Manual Lymph Drainage: